mstrhakr/scans/README.md

 - Enable File and Folder Sharing
 - Enable Network Discovery

-All you have to do is run scans.exe and follow the prompts, it's as easy as that.
+All you have to do is follow the prompts, it's as easy as that.

 First choose the inputs, the password is randomly generated at 10 characters long.